 Update Debian Before phpBB Installation

-Ensure that your Debian system is up-to-date before installing the LEMP stack.
+First, ensure that your Debian system is up-to-date before installing the LEMP stack.
 This step helps avoid package conflicts and ensures smooth execution of subsequent processes.
-It also aligns your system with the latest security patches and software improvements.
+Additionally, it aligns your system with the latest security patches and software improvements.

 To update your system, execute the following command: